makhmudlp/Quran_Audio_Classification_CNN/README.md

 # 🎧 Quran Audio Classification using CNN

+Beginner ML project on Audio Classification.
 This project implements a Convolutional Neural Network (CNN) for classifying Quran recitation audio.
 Audio signals are converted into Mel-spectrograms and used as input to a CNN model.